d2l-ai/d2l-en/chapter_computer-vision/tranposed-conv.md

 :label:`sec_transposed_conv`

-The layers we introduced so far for convolutional neural networks, including convolutional layers (:numref:`sec_conv_layer`) and pooling layers (:numref:`sec_pooling`), often reducethe input width and height, or keep them unchanged.
+The layers we introduced so far for convolutional neural networks, including convolutional layers (:numref:`sec_conv_layer`) and pooling layers (:numref:`sec_pooling`), often reduce the input width and height, or keep them unchanged.
 Applications such as semantic segmentation (:numref:`sec_semantic_segmentation`) and generative adversarial networks (:numref:`sec_dcgan`), however, require to predict values for each pixel and therefore needs to increase input width and height.
 Transposed convolution, also named fractionally-strided convolution :cite:`Dumoulin.Visin.2016` or deconvolution :cite:`Long.Shelhamer.Darrell.2015`, serves this purpose.

 ```{.python .input  n=13}
 from mxnet import np, npx, init